nikhilmaurya2000/Algohub/README.md

 **Step 4**.
 Here, just above the Codes you will see a "Create Pull Request" button.

-This would make a Pull Request to the original repository.
-Follow the on-screen instructions to make a successful Pull Request.
+This would make a pull request to the original repository.
+Follow the on-screen instructions to make a successful pull request.

 ## Try these topics